ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 What is the value of the unknown mystery resistor?
 :::
 :::
+-->

 <!-- ### Series and Parallel Introductions -->

-Now that you have seen simple circuits with single resistors, we can explore more complex ones.
+Now that you have seen a simple circuit with a single resistor, we can explore more complex ones.
 There are two ways in which components may be connected together -- in series and in parallel.

 <!-- #### Series Circuits
 In order for current to move through a circuit, there must be a complete path leading away from and back to the source voltage.
 In a simple series circuit there is only one such path.
 It is important to note that the same amount of current flows through all points of a series circuit.
 If this were not the case, there would be points where current was either created or destroyed. *The current through each element is the same*, however the total circuit voltage is divided among the individual resistors.
 For this reason, the circuit in the previous experiment is commonly known as a voltage divider.
 Individual series resistors add to form a total resistance.
 Individual voltages in series circuits add to form the total circuit voltage.
 The entire source voltage will be dropped across the combination of two resistors.
 The voltage across each individual resistor is proportional to its individual resistance.  -->